-You must set USE\DTENV environment variable to 1 before you can process localized DATETIME values correctly with the following:
+If GL\DATETIME is set, you must set the USE\DTENV environment variable to 1 before you can process localized DATETIME values correctly in the following contexts:

 - dbexport utility

 - dbimport utility

-- LOAD SQL statement
+- LOAD statement of SQL

-- UNLOAD SQL statement
+- UNLOAD statement of SQL

+- DML operations on objects defined by the CREATE EXTERNAL TABLE statement.

-For information about the USE\DTENV environment variable, see the IBM Informix ESQL/C Programmer's Manual
+For information about the USE\DTENV environment variable, see the IBM Informix ESQL/C Programmer's Manual.